Batu Khan: Möngke and Batu

 An opportunity had arrived for deposing the House of Ögedei from the overlordship of the Mongols, and Batu was determined to avail himself of it.
 But Batu seemed to allow Oghul Qaimish to serve as regent.
 He also suggested unruly princes listen to her words.
 When Batu was ill, Möngke Khan went to the Ulus of Jochi to greet him as his mother Sorghagtani advised.
 Batu was much delighted on seeing him.

 At last, Batu called a kurultai on his own territory in 1250.
 Members of the Ögedeid and Chagataid families refused to attend the kurultai beyond the Mongolian heartland.
 The kurultai offered the throne to Batu Khan who had no interest in promoting himself as the new Grand Khan.
-Rejecting it, he instead nominated Möngke, who led a Mongol army in Russia, the Northern Caucasus, and Hungary.
+Rejecting it, he instead nominated Möngke, who led a Mongol army in Rus', the Northern Caucasus, and Hungary.
 The pro-Tolui faction rose up and supported his choice.
 Given its limited attendance and location, this kurultai was of questionable validity.
 Batu sent Möngke under the protection of his brothers, Berke and Tukhtemur, and his son Sartaq to assemble a formal kurultai at Kodoe Aral in the heartland.
 The supporters of Möngke invited Oghul Qaimish and other main Ögedeid and Chagataid princes to attend the kurultai, but they refused each time, demanding descendants of Ögedei must be khan.
 In response, Batu accused them of killing his aunt Altalaun and defying Ögedei's nominee, Shiremun.
 After the assembled throng proclaimed Möngke Great Khan of the Mongol Empire in 1251, he punished the Ögedeid and Chagataid families for the organized plot against him.
 Möngke sent Buri to Batu who had him executed by Buri's opponent general.
 Eljigidei was also ordered to be executed.